 The Columbia University Libraries Conservation Program is responsible for the care of the Libraries’ material collections, including exhibit and loan preparation, monitoring of building environments, full conservation treatment of library and archival materials, coordinating the conservation of items such as paintings, decorative arts, and ethnographic objects, and coordinating the disaster response program.

 The Program is based in two locations, the Central Lab and the Burke Preservation Lab.
 The Central Lab is located in Room 109 Butler Library, and is composed of two units, the General Collections Repair Unit and the Rare and Special Materials Conservation unit.
-The laboratory is staffed full-time by the Head of Conservation, the Special Collections Conservator, and three Conservation/Book Repair Technicians.
+The laboratory is staffed full-time by the Head of Conservation, Mellon Conservator for Special Collections, the Special Collections Conservator, and two Conservation/Book Repair Technicians.
 Student assistants, independent contractors and advanced interns from conservation graduate degree programs frequently augment the regular staff.

 The General Collections Repair Unit is responsible for carrying out repairs on circulating and reference materials that meet certain criteria, and that usually must be retained in hard copy because of age, format, or historical significance.
 Repair techniques that are commonly carried out include mending torn pages, tipping in loose leaves and errata slips, reinforcing or replacing damaged covers, and re-sewing books together by hand.
 Brittle maps and charts, and heavily-used oversize materials may be encapsulated between sheets of polyester film to protect them from damage during handling by researchers.